Foods that Improve Mood

 A study in the “Archives of Internal Medicine” it was shown that people who follow a low-carb diet vs people that follow a high-carb, low-fat diet experience more depression and anxiety.
 Carbs help the brain develop more serotonin, which is a chemical that makes a person experience more joy.

 High-quality green tea contains L-theanine, which calms the brain and increases focus.
-Drinking one cup of green tea around lunch time would benefit a person the most because it would help them focus for the rest of the day.
+Drinking one cup of green tea around lunchtime would benefit a person the most because it would help them focus on the rest of the day.

 Vitamin D decreases depression, studies show.
 There are many good sources for vitamin D, but one of the best options is fish, particularly Salmon.
 Salmon contains a lot of vitamin D, Omega-3 and Vitamin B. It can be difficult, and expensive, to eat Salmon every day, but there are other options.
 Taking vitamin D, vitamin B, and Omega-3 supplements is a great, and less expensive, alternative.

 Popcorn is a great snack.
-It is also high in carbs, and low in calories.
-It also holds back hunger, so people do not have to result to eating a full meal, or other unhealthy snacks, when they can have a better alternative.
+It is also high in carbs and low in calories.
+It also holds back hunger, so people do not have to result in eating a full meal, or other unhealthy snacks when they can have a better alternative.
 Although putting too much butter or salt on the popcorn can also have negative results.

 People that eat more fruit, vegetables, nuts, and olive oil are less likely to develop depression compared to the people that eat more fast food or processed food.
 Applying some olive oil to your pasta or salad is the best way to add some olive oil to your diet.